Gardening in Tucson

 Dark Brown Spot on Bottom

-A dark brown, leathery spot on the bottom of a tomato is called Blossom End Rot.
-The cause is inconsistent watering, insufficient water, or cutting roots during weeding.
-Any of these will result in poor calcium ion distribution inside the plant.
+To avoid Blossom End Rot, inspect for, and remove, any caterpillars or other insects.
 Water every day at the same time with the same amount of water.
 At least 6-8 cups of water is needed per plant.
 Be sure to mulch the soil around the plant to retain moisture.
 This is not a calcium deficiency in the soil but rather a problem with the transport of calcium within the plant.
-American desert southwest soils have sufficient calcium.
-Some tomato varieties are more prone to blossom end rot than others.
+American southwest desert soils have sufficient calcium.

 Split Skin and/or Scarring

 Split skins and scarring are caused by irregular water amounts, especially too much water.
 Know how much water the plants are getting every day.
-An increase in daytime temperature can cause tomatoes to grow faster resulting in higher water needs.
+An increase in daytime temperature can cause tomatoes to grow faster, resulting in higher water needs.
 Sporadic heavy rains may cause split skins in spite of your best efforts.
 Assuming no rain, the top one to two inches of soil should be dry 24 hours after watering.
 Some tomato varieties are more prone to skin splits than others.

 Fruit Ripen Too Small